 The Yukon Quest International Sled Dog Race is staged in February along a 1,023-mile route between Fairbanks and Whitehorse.
 Along the way mushers and their teams climb four mountains over 3000 feet in elevation high and run along hundreds of miles of the frozen Yukon River.

-Alaska Native performers and artists gather in March for the Festival of Native Arts, a multi-day event that celebrates Alaska Native and Indigenous song, dance, and arts.
+Alaska Native performers and artists gather in late February for the Festival of Native Arts, a multi-day event that celebrates Alaska Native and Indigenous song, dance, and arts.

 Best Time to Visit Fairbanks

 If you’re looking for daylight and warm temps, the best time to visit is June through August, when summer is in full swing.
 Temperatures can get up into the 80s and it doesn’t get completely dark for 70 days straight, from May 17 – July 27.
 Keep in mind that July to August is peak visitor season in the city and accommodation prices can be more expensive.